($606) Cost to ship a car from Port St. Lucie, FL to Columbus, GA

 The time of the year

-Seasonal demand and weather conditions in both Port St. Lucie and Columbus can impact car shipping prices.
+The time of year and weather conditions in Port St. Lucie and Columbus play a major role in determining car shipping rates.

 Port St. Lucie summers are usually hot, with high temperatures averaging in the low 90s.
 Winters are usually mild to warm, with average high temperatures in the 70s.
 Port St. Lucie is also vulnerable to hurricanes.